BCG-X-Official/facet/README.rst

 - For each partition, the simulator creates an artificial copy of the original sample assuming the variable to be simulated has the same value across all observations – which is the value representing the partition.
-Using the best estimator acquired from the ranker, the simulator now re-predicts all targets using the models trained for full sample and determines the uplift of the target variable resulting from this.
+Using the best estimator acquired from the selector, the simulator now re-predicts all targets using the models trained for full sample and determines the uplift of the target variable resulting from this.
 - The FACET `SimulationDrawer` allows us to visualise the result; both in a